Map of Reserve area

 De Hoop has one of the best hiking trails in South Africa: the Whale Trail.
-This route offers coastal and mountain walking, with spectacular views and, of course, plenty of opportunities for whale watching.
-This route is currently a four-day trail as upgrades to the Noetsie cottage are taking place.
-The trail will revert to a five-day trail once the cottage’s upgrades are complete.
+This route offers coastal and mountain walking with spectacular views and of course plenty opportunities for whale watching.
+The route is a five-day trail featuring well equipped and recently upgraded accommodation on each of the five nights.

 Please note: The management of the tourism activities and accommodation facilities of the cottages and camping sites at De Hoop Nature Reserve (excluding the Whale Trail) is handled by De Hoop Collection.

 To find out more, download the De Hoop Nature Reserve brochure below.